-For measles, the CDC also advises a second dose for adults who:
+For measles, the CDC advises a second dose for adults who:

-- Were previously given a vaccine made with "killed" measles (instead of the live, attenuated type of vaccine)
+- Were previously given a vaccine made with "killed" measles (instead of the live-type of vaccine used today)

 Exceptions: Who does not need the MMR vaccine?

-- You have documentation that you've already had measles or mumps that was officially diagnosed by a doctor
+- They have proof that they've already had measles or mumps and rubella.

 Who should not have the MMR vaccine?